-When an EMEC card is installed, the number of SMDR records that can be stored will increase.
+With KX-TDA100/KX-TDA200/KX-TDA600, when an EMEC/MEC card is installed, the number of SMDR records that can be stored will increase.

 3. SMDR Format Type and Contents

 The following three types of output format can be selected through system programming: